mikebarkmin/bluej-processing/README.md

 ## Installation

+* Download the suitable libraries for your operating system: https://github.com/mikebarkmin/bluej-processing/releases
-* Copy processing, gluegen and jogl libraries into a +libs folder or copy them to the bluej userlibs folder (see [How do I use custom class libraries](https://www.bluej.org/faq.html))
+* Copy the extracted libraries into a +libs folder or copy them to the bluej userlibs folder (see [How do I use custom class libraries](https://www.bluej.org/faq.html))
-* Copy BlueJPApplet and PObject into your project
+* Copy BlueJPApplet into your project
 * If you want to use additional processsing libraries copy them also into the +libs folder

 ## Usage

 * Every Processing Sketch should extend BlueJPApplet
-* Every Object you want to place on the Processing Sketch should implement PObject
-* To add an PObject to the sketch call addObject

 ## Examples
 * Download the examples folder

 ### Cat

 * Additional Processing Libraries: Scratch